Weighted Ensemble Models Are Strong Continual Learners: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets. }Our method was tested on five continuous learning benchmarks.
-We split each into 10 separate tasks, as done in SLCA~\cite{SLCA}.
+\textbf{Datasets and Settings.} We use PILOT~\cite{sun2023pilot} framework for our experiments.
+We conduct experiments on four CIL benchmarks: CIFAR-100~\cite{krizhevsky2009learning}, ImageNet-R~\cite{hendrycks2021many}, CUB-200~\cite{wah2011caltech}, and Cars-196~\cite{krause20133d}.
 The CIFAR-100 dataset~\cite{krizhevsky2009learning} has 100 classes of natural images, each with 500 training images.
 The ImageNet-R dataset~\cite{hendrycks2021many} includes images from 200 classes, divided into 24,000 for training and 6,000 for testing.
-These images, although related to ImageNet-21K, are considered challenging because they are either hard examples from ImageNet or new images in different styles, making them tough for the pre-trained model to adapt.
+These images, although related to ImageNet-21K, are considered challenging for the PTM because they are either hard examples from ImageNet or new images in different styles.
 The CUB-200 dataset~\cite{wah2011caltech} consists of images from 200 bird classes, with about 60 images per class, half for training and half for testing.
 The Cars-196 dataset~\cite{krause20133d} is made up of 196 types of car images, split into 8,144 for training and 8,040 for testing, maintaining a similar class ratio.
-Lastly, VTAB-50~\cite{zhai2019large} dataset contains diverse classes from multiple {\em complex realms}.
-We sample 5 datasets from VTAB, each containing 10 classes, to construct the cross-domain CIL setting.
-The first two datasets are broader in classification, similar to the ones used in~\cite{wang2022learning,wang2022dualprompt}, while the last three focus on more specific classifications.
-More details are reported in the Supp.
+The first two focus on fine-grained classifications, while the last two datasets (\ie, CIFAR-100, and ImageNet-R) are standard benchmarks for CL.
+Following SLCA~\cite{SLCA} we split each benchmark into 10 tasks.
+We report the results in the class-incremental setting, \ie the task id is not known during inference.